 Northumberland’s Running Fox Bakery is a North East institution when it comes to afternoon tea – famed across the region for its hearty portions and distinctly Northern twist.
 You won’t find any dinky finger sandwiches or miniature cupcakes here!

-Instead, this artisan bakery serves up a choice of delicious sandwiches on freshly baked bread, from bacon, brie and cranberry to roast beef and stilton, the selection is guaranteed to tantalise your taste buds.
-And if that doesn’t fill you up, the generous slice of pie or quiche to follow is sure to hit the spot – not forgetting the enormous wedge of delicious cake to top it off.
+Instead, this artisan bakery serves up a choice of delicious sandwiches on freshly baked bread and the selection is guaranteed to tantalise your taste buds.
+If that doesn’t fill you up, the generous slice of pie or quiche to follow is sure to hit the spot – not forgetting the tasty scone or enormous wedge of delicious cake to top it off.
 To wash it down, you’ll be served endless tea and coffee, it’s the perfect way to unwind after a walk through Northumberland’s stunning countryside.
 A visit is a must if you’re holidaying with us on the beautiful Northumberland Coast.